 eGo E-Cigarette: Kits and Prices

-Halo Triton Kit ($64.99): Includes two batteries, two empty tanks, atomizer cone, USB and wall chargers.
+Halo Triton Kit ($47.45 with coupon code VAPE4LESS): Includes two batteries, two empty tanks, atomizer cone, USB and wall chargers.
+Now includes a free bottle of e-liquid!
 Available in 11 colors.

 [green_box]In a 2011 survey of 222 e-cigarette users conducted by the American Journal of Preventive Medicine, 70 percent of the respondents using e-cigarettes more than 20 times per day had completely stopped smoking tobacco cigarettes.[/green_box]